chippyash/Math-Type-Calculator/README.md

 *  FloatType
 *  IntType (including WholeIntType and NaturalIntType)

+Be careful with complex types, they can only be converted down if they are real, i.e. the imaginary part == 0

 For a demonstration of all the available operations between types and their resultant types run the examples/example-calc.php file